 Transfer of child’s child protection file, child in need, LAC, or confidential file (statutory requirement):

-Our academy will adopt the file transfer guidance contained in KCSiE 2023 and ensure when a child moves their child protection/confidential file is sent securely to their new educational setting when the child starts/ leaves the academy.
+Our academy will adopt the file transfer guidance contained in KCSiE 2025 and ensure when a child moves from Rainbow Forge Primary Academy their child protection/confidential file is sent securely to their new educational setting when the child starts/ leaves the academy.

-For those children subject of social care and safeguarding agency involvement we will ensure the file is able to evidence the child’s journey and include key information as described in KCSiE 2023.
+For those children subject of social care and safeguarding agency involvement we will ensure the file is able to evidence the child’s journey and include key information as described in KCSiE 2025.
 Should a child subject to social care involvement transfer from our academy, we will ensure the child’s child protection or confidential file move is transferred within 5 days as required by KCSIE.